 Robert Kiyosaki, the author of the book, talks about the importance of financial intelligence to become rich.
 He says you cannot become rich just by getting a job.
 He points out the importance of learning instead of specializing and says that the rich don’t work for money.

-Kiyosaki had two dads – a rich dad and a poor dad.
+Kiyosaki had two dads—a rich dad and a poor dad.
 He was fortunate enough to learn from both dads.
-From his rich dad, he learned financial intelligence and how to become wealthy.
+From his rich dad, Robert learned financial intelligence and how to become wealthy.
 From his poor dad, he learned what he should avoid in life.

 Everybody wants to be rich.
-If you ask a random person whether he or she wants to become rich, the answer is obviously, “Yes”.
+If you ask a random person whether they want to become rich, the answer is obviously, “Yes.”
 What most people get wrong is that they think they will become rich by working hard.
-Hard work is good but you must work hard for the right reasons.
-If you are working hard for someone else (which is usually the case if you’ve got a job), then you are only wasting your energy for someone else.
-Put your hard work into obtaining financial intelligence and you are sure to be rich.
+Hard work is good, but you must work hard for the right reasons.
+If you are working hard for someone else (which is usually the case if you’ve got a job), you are only wasting your energy on someone else.
+Put your hard work into obtaining financial intelligence, and you are sure to be rich.

 This book will help to identify different ways you can gain financial intelligence.
-However, don’t be under the impression that after reading this book, you will magically become rich.
+However, don’t be under the impression that you will magically become rich after reading this book.
 No. You must understand the teachings in the book and use them in your own life.
 This book will show you the path to riches.

-You must read this book if you want to escape the Rat Race and to understand that you don’t need to follow what society says.
+You must read this book to escape the Rat Race and understand that you don’t need to follow what society says.
 Going to school and getting a job should be a process to learn more.
 The more you learn, the more you will earn.
 There are other ways to make money than getting a 9-5 job.
-These ways will not only make you money but they will make you happier, independent, and free.
+These ways will not only make you money, but they will make you happier, independent, and free.